jimhigson/oboe.js/README.md

    passed the array so far rather than the array elements as they are found.
 `person` all people in the json
 `person.friends.*.name` detecting friend names in a social network
-`person..email` email anywhere as descendent of a person object
-`*` every object, string, number etc in the json!
+`person..email` email addresses anywhere as descendent of a person object `$person..email` any person in the json stream with an email address `*` every object, string, number etc found in the json stream
 `!` the root object (fired when the whole json is available, like JSON.parse())

 ## Getting the most from oboe